Winner of the 'Embedded Analytics Solution of the Year' at the Data Breakthrough Awards.

 End-user experience

-- Feels like a BI tool embedded inside the product
+Qlik: Feels like an enterprise BI tool embedded inside the product rather than a native experience.

 What Is Qlik